yangzhou0/photoApp/readme.md

  + Updating photo function can be found by clicking into each individual photo
  + User can delete each photo by hitting the delete button

-2. Messages component on the top of the home page provides feedback to users
+2. __New__: Flash message is used to display notification when delete a photo or update a photo

 3. Validation is applied to photo uploading and editing forms

-4. AppRoutingModule is used to navigate between components
+4. AppRoutingModule is used to navigate between components. __New__: nested routes are used under ```photosComponent```

 5. Utilize HttpClient in PhotoService to interact with data on MongoDB using REST APIs

->>>>>>> login
+6. __New__: A login page is applied and Angular responds accordingly based on if user is logged in or not